Kuvelet/SQL_Auto_Master_Cross/README.md

 ### Data Context & Preparation

 The provided dataset consists of three primary columns: `CrossName`, `CrossingNumber`, and `CompanyPart#`.
 The `CrossName` column categorizes the type of cross-branding associated with each part, while the `CrossingNumber` is to be a unique alphanumeric identifier,  representing a hashed or encrypted value for each cross-reference.
-The CompanyPart# originally contained specific part numbers associated with a company but has now been anonymized to generic identifiers in the format of PartID_1, PartID_2, and so on.
+The `CompanyPart#` originally contained specific part numbers associated with a company but has now been anonymized to generic identifiers in the format of PartID_1, PartID_2, and so on.
 This anonymization helps protect sensitive product information while maintaining the uniqueness of each part for analysis or processing purposes.

+***Import the data as a flat file into SQL Server to initiate the transformation process.**

+### Transformation